CyberFlameGO/svnpython/Doc/library/sys.rst

    the entries inserted as a result of :envvar:`PYTHONPATH`.

    A program is free to modify this list for its own purposes.

-   .. versionchanged:: 2.3
-      Unicode strings are no longer ignored.

 .. data:: platform